 As is common in most other countries, there are waiting lists for elective surgeries and procedures in the public system.
 However, you are able to take out private health insurance in Denmark, which will reduce waiting times to see doctors.
 This section of our guide will explain how to find a doctor in the country.
 Keep in mind that you will need referrals from your family doctor to see any specialist, whether that is in the public or private sector.

-If you are worried about the process of giving birth in Denmark, you have nothing to worry about.
-You are in good hands when using a doctor and midwife from the public healthcare system, and you will find everything you need in the hospital for a comfortable stay.
+If you are worried about the process of giving birth in Denmark, you will be in good hands when using a doctor and midwife from the public healthcare system, and you will find everything you need in the hospital for a comfortable stay.

 Read our complete guide on insurance & healthcare in Denmark